COVID19Tracking/website/_src/about-tracker.md

 ---
-title: How the Project Works
+title: About the Data
 nav: About the Tracker
 summary: >
-  This project is made by hand.
+  This dataset is made by hand.
 We use technical tools to alert us to changes in the information states report, but all the information we publish has been collected and double-checked by humans.
 We prize accuracy over speed while also trying to keep the data fresh.